mikeal/reg/Schema.md

 that are all linked together.

-The keys of `PackageMap` are the exact import strings from the origin source file.
+The keys of `PackageMap` are the exact import strings from the original source file.

-When a package is published the only thing alterered from source is a replacement of the original names with `"@rev/CID"`.
+When a package is published the only thing alterered from source is a replacement of the original names with `"@reg/CID"`.
 The original names are the `PackageMap` key strings.

 The reason we do this is so that every individual file maintains